 Contact Sherayzen Law Office for Professional Hep With Your US Tax Compliance if You Are an Overseas Green Card Holder

-If you are a US permanent resident who resides in foreign country, you should contact Sherayzen Law Office for professional tax help as soon as possible.
+If you are a US permanent resident who resides in foreign country, contact Sherayzen Law Office for professional tax help as soon as possible.
 Our highly-experienced international tax attorney, Mr. Sherayzen, will personally analyze your legal situation, determine the US tax requirements that may apply in your situation and create your tax compliance plan, including one that includes an offshore voluntary disclosure to remedy any past US international tax noncompliance.
 Then, our professional tax team, under the supervision of Mr. Sherayzen, will prepare all of the required tax documents while Mr. Sherayzen implements the overall legal plan.